 Now that we have addressed those, the next step is to find someone who can loan you those points.

-As soon as another member is willing to lend you their World of Hyatt points, it’s time to jumpstart the transfer process.
+When another member is willing to lend you their World of Hyatt points, it’s time to jumpstart the transfer process.

 Hyatt in Budapest, Hungary (Parisi Udvar)